New Puerto Rico school year begins after Maria — with some big changes

 “Humiliated, that’s how I feel,” Rivera Alonso said, drying up tears.

-Rivera Alonso is a high school Spanish teacher in the town of Bayamón who has worked at the Department of Education as a transitory teacher for 3 years.
-She essentially needs to be hired by the Department every single year.
+Rivera Alonso is a high school Spanish teacher in the town of Bayamón who has worked at the Department of Education as a transitory teacher for three years.
+She essentially needs to be hired by the department every single year.

 According to AMPR, roughly 128 schools out of nearly 850 operating schools still had teacher vacancies as of Friday.